top of page

 biography

-I was born in Bristol, England and studied art in Bristol and Birmingham graduating from Birmingham Art College in 1978.
-On my graduation I was awarded the Dame Louisa Ryland scholarship which enabled to me travel to Paris and visit the Louvre for the first time.
+I was born in Bristol, England and studied at the Schools of art in Bristol and Birmingham, graduating from Birmingham Art College in 1978.
+On my graduation I was awarded the Dame Louisa Ryland scholarship which enabled to me travel to Paris and study art in the Louvre

 I then lived in London for 25 years where I ran a dual career as a manager of environmental projects and working as an artist.
 In 2006 I moved to Piemonte, in Northern Italy where I live in a converted farm house and have my studio in the former hayloft.
 Since moving to Italy I have been able to paint full-time.